sohmxdd/LuminaScope-Lite/README.md

 **LuminaScope Lite** is a lightweight prototype that analyzes stellar light curves — subtle variations in brightness recorded by NASA’s **Kepler** mission — to detect potential **exoplanet transits**.

 Using a **Convolutional Neural Network (CNN)**, LuminaScope Lite learns to recognize the small, periodic dips in starlight that occur when a planet passes in front of its star.
-This mini version lays the foundation for a full-scale project that could evolve into an intelligent observatory module within your personal AI system, **SPIRAL**.
+This *Lite version* lays the foundation for a full-scale project that could evolve into an intelligent observatory module within **SPIRAL**, your future AI assistant.

 ---